AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.5 LR refinement of an In_Out state abstraction must have both an Input and an Output mode_selector
+      :Trace Unit: FE 7.2.4 LR refinement of an In_Out state abstraction must have both an Input and an Output mode_selector

+.. _tu-refined_global_aspects-06:

-#.
-If the Global aspect specification references a state abstraction with a
-   ``mode_selector`` of Output, whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.
+6. If the Global aspect specification references a state abstraction with a ``mode_selector`` of Output, whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.5 LR all constituents of an Output state abstraction must be referenced in the Refined_Global aspect
+      :Trace Unit: FE 7.2.4 LR all constituents of an Output state abstraction must be referenced in the Refined_Global aspect

+.. _tu-refined_global_aspects-07:

-#.
-The legality rules for :ref:`global-aspects` and External states described in
-   :ref:`refined_external_states` also apply.
+7. The legality rules for :ref:`global-aspects` and External states described in :ref:`refined_external_states` also apply.

+.. _etu-refined_global_aspects-lr:

 .. centered:: **Dynamic Semantics**